 Scenario 1: Network Between VirtualBox & VMware VMs – On the Same Host

-1) Make sure to enable ‘VirtualBox Host-Only Ethernet Adapter’ DHCP service.
+1) Make sure to enable the ‘VirtualBox Host-Only Ethernet Adapter’ DHCP service.
 This option can be accessed from the File menu and “Host Network Manager” in the VirtualBox console.

 NOTE – When using VMware Player, you can select the ‘Bridged Network’ type for the virtual machine on VMware.
-This will not create any issues when the physical network is not active or DHCP is not available on the physical network.
-If DHCP is available on LAN, then the VMware virtual machine will get IP from the physical LAN network instead of from VirtualBox host-only adapter.
+This will not create any issues when the physical network adapter is not active or DHCP is not available on the physical network.
+If DHCP is available on LAN, then the VMware virtual machines will get IP from the physical LAN network instead of from the VirtualBox host-only adapter.
 In this case, you must use manual IP on all VMs in VMware and VirtualBox.